 Traditional dances.
 Traditional attire.
 Food, music, films, art – you name it.
 All roads, and a ferry, lead to the serene Rusinga Island in Homabay County.
 In 2011, The Rusinga Festival opened its doors to all with the aim of bridging the gap between cultures to create room for peace and stability (true followers of Kenya’s National Anthem).
 Presently, the festival is something more than a big deal, and Kenyans take advantage of its placement during the holiday season to drive west for unlimited cultural festivities.

-What we at Paukwa especially appreciate is this year’s event theme, which is dubbed “The Island Remembers”.
-2019 is a special year in that it marks 50 years since the assassination of beloved Kenyan politician Thomas J. O. Mboya.
-Rusinga Islanders remember him as the island’s greatest son, and deems it important to celebrate his life at this year’s festival.
-This year The Rusinga Festival is set to reminisce and re-imagine the life of this prominent and humble man, the historic reaction to his death, and the continued impact of his legacy.
+What we at Paukwa especially liked in 2019’s theme, which was dubbed “The Island Remembers”.
+2019 marked 50 years since the assassination of beloved Kenyan politician Thomas J. O. Mboya.
+Rusinga Islanders remember him as the island’s greatest son, and deemed it important to celebrate his life in 2019.

-Beyond this, the team behind the festival hopes that this year will give a chance for tourists to explore Rusinga Island and celebrate with various forms of art beyond the traditional.
-Mark your calendars for the 19th and 20th of December and be sure to head to Homabay and enjoy all the things Rusinga Festival has to offer.
+Beyond this, the team behind the festival hopes that this festival will give a chance for tourists to explore Rusinga Island and celebrate with various forms of art beyond the traditional.